codepro33/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 # Problem 2

-# Estimating $ \pi $ Using Monte Carlo Methods
+# Estimating $\pi$ Using Monte Carlo Methods

 ## 🎯 Motivation

 Monte Carlo simulations are powerful tools that use randomness to solve problems or estimate values.
-One elegant example is estimating the value of $ \pi $ using probabilistic geometry.
+One elegant example is estimating the value of $\pi$ using probabilistic geometry.
 This document explores two such techniques:

 - **Circle-Based Monte Carlo Method**
 - **Buffon’s Needle Method**

 ---

-## Part 1: Estimating $ \pi $ Using a Circle
+## Part 1: Estimating $\pi$ Using a Circle

 ### 1. Theoretical Foundation